matthewcruz/msr-student-template/_projects/2014Mechanical_Design.md

 ---

 ## Overview
 From 2010 until summer of 2015 I worked as a Mechanical design engineer in the medical device industry in Orange County, California.
-Working in this field gave me a broad exposure and deep understanding of deisgn engineering at its core.
+Working in this field gave me broad exposure and deep understanding of design engineering at its core.

 I was able to get my hands dirty working in lab, testing, and iterating serval designs which gave me a multitude of experience in design for manufacturing, prototyping and, most import of all, general design rules of thumb in the mechanical world.